hexpm/hexpm/lib/hexpm/web/templates/docs/faq.html.md

 subscription is invoiced and charged in advance when the next billing period starts.
 Changes in the number of members in the organizations are pro-rated on the next invoice.

+Invoices are sent by the company Six Colors AB, see the [about page](/about) for more information.

 #### Do listed prices include VAT?

 All prices are listed excluding VAT.
-Private EU citizens are required to pay VAT based on the VAT rate of their country of origin.
+Private EU citizens and Swedish companies are required to pay VAT based on the VAT rate of their country of origin.
 EU companies registered for VAT need to supply a valid VAT number.
 VAT is not included for customers outside of the EU.

 #### Can I cancel at any time?